HADY-MOHAMMED/EXCEL_PROJECT-DATA_ANALYTICS/README.md

 This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 ### Dashboard File
 My final dashboard is in [DATA SCIENCE PROJECT.xlsx](https://github.com/user-attachments/files/29140705/DATA.SCIENCE.PROJECT.xlsx)